SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/security-hotspots.md

 ---

 ## What is a Security Hotspot?

-Unlike Vulnerabilities, Security Hotspots aren't necessarily issues that are open to attack.
-Instead, Security Hotspots highlight security-sensitive pieces of code that need to be manually reviewed.
-Upon review, you'll either find a Vulnerability that needs to be fixed or that there is no threat.
+Security Hotspots highlight security-sensitive pieces of code that need to be manually reviewed.
+Upon review, you'll either find that there is no threat or that there is vulnerable code that needs to be fixed.

 ## Why are Security Hotspots Important?

-Security Hotspots help focus the efforts of developers who are manually checking security-sensitive code.
+Security Hotspots help you focus your efforts as you manually checking security-sensitive code.
 Reviewing Security Hotspots allows you to:

-* **Fix security issues** – Reviewing Security Hotspots gives you the opportunity to detect vulnerabilities and ensure issues are fixed before merging pull requests or releasing your branch.
+* **Detect security issues** – You can detect vulnerable code and ensure issues are fixed before merging pull requests or releasing your branch.
-* **Learn about security** – {instance} explains why your code was identified as a Security Hotspot and the link between your Security Hotspots and well-known attacks or weaknesses such as SQL Injection, Weak Cryptography, or Authentication.
-This helps you to know when you're working on security-sensitive code and to avoid creating Vulnerabilities.
+* **Learn about security** – You can see why your code was identified as a Security Hotspot and the link between your Security Hotspots and well-known attacks or weaknesses such as SQL Injection, Weak Cryptography, or Authentication.
+This helps you to know when you're working on security-sensitive code and to avoid creating vulnerable code.
+* **Learn how to fix vulnerable code** – From the Security Hotspots page, you can see why the Hotspot was raised, determine if you've used code in a security-sensitive way, and learn how to fix it if you have.

-## Security Hotspot Lifecycle
+## Lifecycle
-Security Hotspots have a dedicated lifecycle and must be reviewed by someone with the "Administer Security Hotspots" permission.
+Security Hotspots have a dedicated lifecycle.
+To make status changes, the user needs the **Administer Security Hotspots** permission.
+This permission is enabled by default.
+Users with the **Browse** permission can comment on or change the user assigned to a Security Hotspot.

-### Status
+### Statuses
 Through the lifecycle, a Security Hotspot takes one of the following statuses:

-* **To Review** – the default status of new Security Hotspots set by {instance}.
+* **To Review** – the default status of new Security Hotspots set by SonarQube.
 A Security Hotspot has been reported and needs to be checked.
-* **In Review** – the Security Hotspot is being checked to make sure there isn't a vulnerability in the code.
-* **Reviewed** – the Security Hotspot has been checked and no security issue was found.
+* **Reviewed** – a developer has manually assessed the Security Hotspot and either considered the code not vulnerable or any vulnerability issue that was found has been fixed.

 A Security Hotspot is only closed if the code containing it is deleted or the rule is deactivated.

+## Workflow
+Follow this workflow to review Security Hotspots and fix any vulnerable code that you find.

-### Actions
+### Review Priority

-You can perform the following actions on Security Hotspots:

-* **Resolve as Reviewed** - There is no vulnerability in the code.
-* **Set as In Review** - A review is in progress to check for a Vulnerability.
-* **Reset as To Review** - The Security Hotspot needs to be analyzed again.
-* **Open as Vulnerability** - There's a Vulnerability in the code that must be fixed.
+When SonarQube detects a Security Hotspot, it's added to the list of Security Hotspots according to its review priority from High to Low.
+Hotspots with a High Review Priority are the most likely to contain vulnerable code and need your attention first.

+Review Priority is determined by the security category of each security rule.
+Rules in categories that are ranked high on the OWASP Top 10 and CWE Top 25 standards are considered to have a High Review Priority.
+Rules in categories that aren't ranked high or aren't mentioned on the OWASP Top 10 or CWE Top 25 standards are rated as Medium or Low.

-### Workflow
+### Reviewing Hotspots

-When {instance} detects a Security Hotspot, it is set as **To Review**.
-From here, you can perform the following actions on the Security Hotspot:
-* **Open as a Vulnerablility** if you find a Vulnerability in the code at the Security Hotspot location that must be fixed.
+When reviewing a Hotspot, you should:

+1. Review the **What's the risk** tab to understand why the Security Hotspot was raised.
+1. From the **Are you vulnerable** tab, read the **Ask Yourself Whether** section to determine if the code is used in a security-sensitive way.
+1. From the **How can you fix it** tab, follow the **Recommended Secure Coding Practices** to fix your code if you've determined it's unsafe.

+After following these steps, set the Security Hotspot to one of the following:

+* **Fixed** – if you found vulnerable code and have modified it to follow secure coding practices.
+* **Safe** – if the code already follows secure coding practices and doesn't need to be modified.
-* **Resolve as Reviewed** if you don't find a Vulnerability in the code at the Security Hotspot location.
+* **Needs additional review** – if you need another user's review to make sure the Security Hotspot doesn't contain vulnerable code.
-* **Set as In Review** if you want to flag the Security Hotspot to show that you are checking it or about to check it for Vulnerabilities.
-This is an optional step in the workflow.

-If you set a Security Hotspot to **In Review**, it can either be marked:
-* **Open as Vulnerability** if you find a Vulnerability in the code that must be fixed.
-* **Resolve as Reviewed** if you don't find a Vulnerability in the code.

-When you determine there is a Vulnerability at a Security Hotspot location and select **Open as a Vulnerability**, its status changes from **To Review** or **In Review** to **Open**.
-This converts the Security Hotspot to a Vulnerability, and the developer who last touched the line of code will receive "new issue" notifications (if she's signed up to get them).

-Once a Vulnerability is **Open**ed at a Security Hotspot location, the following occurs:

-1. The Security Hotspot is assigned to the appropriate developer, and the developer makes a fix.
-2. The developer then marks the Vulnerability **Resolve as Reviewed** *via the UI* which moves the Vulnerability back to being a Security Hotspot.
-3. The Security Hotspot is then marked as **Reviewed** and it's status is **Fixed**.

-A reviewed Security Hotspot can be reopened as a Vulnerability at any point if it's determined to be a true issue.
+### Review History

+The **Review history** tab shows the history of the Security Hotspot including the status it's been assigned and any comments the reviewer had regarding the Hotspot.